Skip to main content

 In the history of the asset there will be a record to show when the Photometric data was imported.

-Navigate to the Settings- Photometric - Settings
+Go to Settings Photometric Settings

-eg: ICAO considers a light to be faulty when its illumination is less than 50% but your local airport authority wants to have the illumination to a minimum of 85% .
+For example, ICAO considers a light to be faulty when its illumination is less than 50% but your local airport authority wants to have the illumination to a minimum of 85% .

 Advisories on Photometrics